simoncybersec/Computer-Networking-/README.md

+All the assignment work is listed on the CMIT350 folder.
 # Network Configuration Proposal Assignment
 Network Design and Implementation assignment typically includes multiple parts that cover the design, configuration, and security of a business network.
 Here are the main sections usually included:
 ## 1. Project Scope & Business Requirements